Logistics Management: Definition, Functions, and Benefits

 Product and Material Handling Logistics

-Handling products and materials is a critical part of logistics management functions, involving the movement, protection, and storage of goods throughout the supply chain.
+Handling products and materials is a critical part of logistics services, involving the movement, protection, and storage of goods throughout the supply chain.

 This function ensures that items are safely transported within a warehouse or between different locations while maintaining product quality.
 It’s interlinked with inventory control and warehouse management and plays a significant role in the efficiency of logistics operations.